Edison High School (New Jersey): Drama

 In March 2005, the drama department performed its production of Crazy for You, a Gershwin musical based on the original Girl Crazy.
-Crazy for You was directed by Mr. Harris with Mr. McCaffery as the technical director and Anthony DiDia as music director.

 In the Spring of 2006, the school presented a production of Barnum, a show that featured a sideshow before the actual musical began.
-The play was directed by Mr. Harris, with production by Mr. McCaffery and Music Direction by Anthony DiDIa.
-Tom Lombardi was the lighting designer for Barnum.

 In March 2007, EHS Drama put on a production of Cabaret starring several new additions to the EHS Drama team.
 The show incorporated songs of both the original and the revival versions.
 The cast and crew did not receive any Rising Star Award nominations from the Paper Mill Playhouse despite the fantastic two-week run the show had.
 However, the Kit Kat Girls received honorable mention for their role.
-The show was directed by Mr. Harris and co-directed by Mrs. Troy, with production by Mr. McCaffery aided by Mr. Scarpa, and Music Direction by Anthony DiDia.

-In March 2008, EHS Drama presented a production of Beauty and the Beast, was directed by Kathi Troy and Brian Harris, with production by John Scarpa aided by Mr. McCaffery, and Music Direction by Anthony DiDia.
+In March 2008, EHS Drama presented a production of Beauty and the Beast.

 In March 2009, EHS Drama presented the production of Bye Bye Birdie, a comedy musical.
-This production was directed by Staci Almquist with Music Direction by Nicholas Kaminski.

-In March 2010, EHS Drama presented Little Shop of Horrors, directed by Kathi Tory and Music Directed by Nicholas Kaminski.
-The production also featured an original orchestration by Nicholas Kaminski.
+In March 2010, EHS Drama presented Little Shop of Horrors.

 In January 2011, the EHS Improv Troupe's Jordan Cohen and Michael Fernandes came in 4th place in the state in the STANJ Theater Competition at Rutgers University, marking the first official award for EHS Theater.

-In March 2011, EHS Drama presented Hairspray as its spring musical, directed by Kathi Troy and choreographed by Danielle Andriano, with music direction by Nicholas Kaminski.
+In March 2011, EHS Drama presented Hairspray as its spring musical.

 In December 2011, EHS Drama presented The Complete Works of William Shakespeare (Abridged) as its Fall play.
 This was EHS's first ever straight play.

 In January 2012, the EHS Improv Troupe's Jordan Cohen and Michael Fernandes moved up from their position as 4th in the state in the STANJ Theater Competition and became first in the state.
 At the same competition the cast of The Complete Works of William Shakespeare (Abridged) competed in the "Scenes" category using their Romeo & Juliet scene and came in fourth in the state.
 These were both great achievements for the EHS Drama Club.